 ACTIVITIES THE PROJECT AIMS TO DELIVER

 South Lakeland Carers provides a range of support services for unpaid carers of all ages to enable them to fulfil their caring role whilst maintaining their health and wellbeing.
 This includes assessing carers needs as well as providing information, support, training and advocacy to help them at various stages of their caring journey.
-We also provide a range of services to help maintain their health, such as a group support groups and activities, counselling and therapeutic sessions and respite provided from a volunteer sitting service.
+We also provide a range of services to help maintain their health, such as advice forums, support groups and activities, counselling and therapeutic sessions and respite provided from a volunteer sitting service.

 For young carers we provide one-to-one support within schools and colleges as well as monthly support groups.
 We also run activities and outings every school holiday as well as a 3-day residential in the summer holidays.